Updated Jan. 31 2021 Article in Wired Nov. 19 2019, see below

 This transition to a functioning digital democracy is one of the key changes towards #Synthecracy we see happening, and it is what the low wage workers are essentialy demanding in their revolts and demonstrations.
 Yes, the DEMOS in Democracy means ‘Civilians in Power’.

-PS.
-A demonstration of the POWER that the Digital Demos can suddenly have, is what K-Pop fans did to the Trump Convention in Tulsa: a Flash NON-mob 🙂 organized with Tik Tok (popular with young population):
+PS1.
+A demonstration of the POWER that the Digital Demos ( THE LITTLE BROTHERS) can suddenly have, is what K-Pop fans did to the Trump Convention in Tulsa: a Flash NON-mob 🙂 organized with Tik Tok (popular with young population):

 Digital Democracy is no long a soft and idealistic movement.
 The activists that participate have AGENCY.
 They aim to get things done.

 jaap van till, TheConnectivist